Orthopaedic virtual fracture clinic (Broomfield Hospital)

 Wrist Splint

-If you have an injured your wrist / hand, ED may have fitted you with a wrist splint to immobilise and support your injury.
-It is important that you wear the wrist splint as advised.
-The splint can be removed to allow you to wash, ensure that you dry your wrist and hand before reapplying.
-The Fracture Clinic team will give you specific advice on how and when to do this safely.
-The instructions below shows you how to fit and adjust your wrist splint correctly.
+It's important that you wear the wrist splint as advised.
+The splint can be removed to allow you to wash, but make sure you dry your wrist and hand before reapplying.
+Our team team will give you specific advice on how and when to do this safely.

 Wrist splint fitting instructions

-1. Place your hand in the opened brace and position the thumb in the cut out area.
+Wrist splint fitting instructions1.
+Place your hand in the opened brace and position the thumb in the cut out area.

-2. Wrap the outer part of the brace over the wrist and fixate it by the 3 hook straps, applying moderate tension.
+Wrist splint fitting instructions2.
+Wrap the outer part of the brace over the wrist and fixate it by the 3 hook straps, applying moderate tension.

-3. Attach the palm strap to the outer part of the brace.
+Wrist splint fitting instructions3.
+Attach the palm strap to the outer part of the brace.

-Cleaning and Care
+Cleaning and care

-The wrist splint is hand or machine washable (using the gentle wash cycle at 30ºC).
 Remove the metal stay from its pocket and fasten the straps before washing.
 Do not bleach, dry clean, tumble dry or iron the wrist splint and allow it to dry completely before wearing it again.

 Fitting Your Knee Brace

-Knee brace cricket pad splint
+Knee brace cricket pad splint1.
+Cricket Pad Splint.

-Knee brace hinge brace
+Knee brace hinge brace2.
+Hinge brace.

-1. Place the cricket pad splint under your leg ensuring the wider end section of the splint is above the knee and the narrower end section is below the knee
+1. Place the cricket pad splint under your leg ensuring the wider end section of the splint is above the knee and the narrower end section is below the knee.

 3. Fasten the straps across the front of the leg, starting with the top strap, then the bottom strap and finally the middle straps.

-Brace Care and Maintenance
+Brace care and maintenance

-• Wash periodically by hand with a damp cloth and mild soap
+• Wash periodically by hand with a damp cloth and mild soap.

 • Use a towel to absorb most of the dampness and then allow to dry at room temperature.

-• Do not hang up, or iron and do not expose to direct heat sources such as stoves, heaters, radiators, direct sunlight etc.
+• Do not hang up or iron and do not expose to direct heat sources such as stoves, heaters, radiators, direct sunlight etc.

 • Do not expose to alcohol, ointments or solvents.